vimeo/vimeo-networking-java/auth/README.md

 ```

-To authenticate, you would invoke the `Authenticor#clientCredentials` method by supplying a `VimeoCallback`.
+To authenticate, you would invoke the [Authenticator#clientCredentials](./src/main/java/com/vimeo/networking2/Authenticator.kt#L47) method by supplying a [VimeoCallback](../api/src/main/java/com/vimeo/networking2/VimeoCallback.kt).
 The callback has a `onSuccess` and `onError` method to provide you the result of the request.

 ```kotlin